-After enjoying the sunrise view over Mount Annapurna from base camp, you descend to Kande.
-The trail distanced about 13.5km from the Camp to Kande requires about 3-4 hours of walk.
+After enjoying the sunrise view over Mount Annapurna from Australian camp, you descend to Kande.
+The trail distanced about 2 to 3 hours of walk.
 As you walk down the trail along with the ethnic villages and beautiful terrace farms, you glance at the gorgeous mountain vistas.
 Arrive at Kande and drive back to Pokhara via a 45 minutes road ride.

 You can stroll around the vibrant lakeside market and do some souvenir shopping to utilize leisure time in Pokhara.
 A lot of stuff like locally made cloths, ornaments and antique decorators are available at the shops.
 Overnight in Pokhara.

 Your day involves sightseeing at Pokhara, a famous tourist destination in Nepal.
 The Phewa Lakeside gives you a serene feeling when walked in a fresh morning.
 The reflection of Machhapuchhre (Fish Tail) twinkles happily in the water surface.
 Visit Barahi temple via enjoyable boating in the Lake and take blessings.
 You explore Davis Falls, a waterfall that mysteriously flows into an underground tunnel.